inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 101 blocks of crud on the disk! ...
 Pecor's Health-Food Principle:
 	Never eat rutabaga on any day of the week that has a "y" in it.
-Success is a journey, not a destination.
+Success is a journey, not a stination.
 Remember, God could only create the world in 6 days because he didn't have an established user base.
 I'm having a BIG BANG THEORY!!